redox-os/website/content/news/this-year-in-redox-18.md

 Even small amounts of money can do a big difference.
 Please consider supporting us [on Patreon](https://www.patreon.com/redox_os).

-We are also looking into a more long-term solution such as funding from an university or something like Mozilla Research.
+We are also looking into a more long-term solution such as funding from a university or something like Mozilla Research.

 # News Coverage